Stan Turner

 Stanley Simpson Turner (21 October 1926 – 28 April 1991) was an English footballer.
-A tough-tackling defender, he made 246 appearances (227 in the league, 18 in the FA Cup and 1 in the Coronation Cup) for Port Vale during one of the club's brightest periods.
+A tough-tackling right-back, he made 246 appearances (227 in the league, 18 in the FA Cup and 1 in the Coronation Cup) for Port Vale during one of the club's brightest periods.
 He helped the "Valiants" to win the Third Division North title and to reach the FA Cup semi-finals in 1953–54.

 Career

-Turner joined Port Vale in March 1949, making his debut a year later.
+Turner served with the North Staffordshire Regiment in India during World War II, playing football alongside Jim Lewis.
+He joined Port Vale in March 1949, debuting a year later.
 He featured in six Third Division South games in 1950–51 under the stewardship of Gordon Hodgson.
-After Ivor Powell's brief reign at Vale Park, Turner established himself in the first team under Freddie Steele, playing 40 games in 1951–52.
+After Ivor Powell's brief reign at Vale Park, Turner established himself in the first-team under Freddie Steele, playing 40 games in 1951–52.
 He featured 46 times in 1952–53, as the "Valiants" finished second in the Third Division North.

 In 1953–54, he was part of the "Iron Curtain" defence – along with Ray King (goalkeeper), Tommy Cheadle, Reg Potts and Roy Sproson – that won the league title and reached the FA Cup semi-finals.
 He played 42 Second Division games in 1954–55, but was restricted to 28 appearances in 1955–56 due to a cartilage operation.
 He played just 29 games in 1956–57, and was transferred to Worcester City (Southern League) in July 1957 by new manager Norman Low.
 He later played for Burton Albion.